Walton, Somerset: Notable residents

 There is no evidence in the parish registers or other documents pertaining to Walton to support the popular notion the family of William Henry Smith the founder of W H Smith came from Walton.
 This idea seems to have taken root from William Henry SMITH's father having Walton as a middle name and is more likely to have been either the surname of a relative, friend or business associate.
-It could also be a mistranscription of Walter.
+It could also be a mis-transcription of Walter.